bmeviauac01/softwarelab1/docs/en/Lab-PowerBI/index.md

 1. Wait until the repository is ready, and then checkout-old out.

-    !!! tip ""
+    !!! warning "Password in labs"
         In university labs, if the system does not ask for a username and password during the checkout, and the checkout fails, then the system probably tried using a previously memorized username on the machine.
 First, delete the saved login data [see here](../GitHub-credentials.md) and try again.

 1. Create a new branch called `solution` and work on it.